Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

 WAINWRIGHT: Vince, didn't he die kind of destitute and...

+GROSS: This is FRESH AIR.
+Let's get back to my interview with bandleader and musician Vince Giordano, who specializes in music from the 1920s and '30s, and Loudon Wainwright, a singer-songwriter who's known for his very personal songs that reflect his complicated feelings about love and family.
+They have a new album of songs from the '20s and '30s called "I'd Rather Lead a Band."

-GROSS: Some of the songs on here - I mean, these are songs from the 1920s and '30s.
-And so a lot of the songs are, like, from the Depression era.
+Some of the songs on here.
+I mean, these are songs from the 1920s and '30s.
+And so a lot of the songs are like from the Depression era.
 And there's a good deal of songs from that era that are all about, you know, the simple pleasures of life because that's all people had.
 They didn't have money.
 And you do one of those songs on the new album, "The Little Things In Life."
 And it's also a song about, you know, forming a family and having a baby and how, like, perfect that is.

-So it's an interesting song for you to sing, Loudon, because your songs - your original songs are about how imperfect (laughter) families are and how difficult fatherhood is.
-So what was the - singing this song is just, like, so out of character for you.
+So it's an interesting song for you to sing, Loudon, because your songs - your original songs are about how imperfect families are and how difficult fatherhood is.
+So what was the - singing this song is just so out of character for you.

 WAINWRIGHT: Yeah.
 This is a functional family song as opposed to a dysfunctional family song.